Seanji2002/nudgepeek/README.md

 1. NudgePeek shows a **Connect your Supabase project** screen.
 2. Paste the **Project URL** and **anon key** that the host of your group sent you.
-3. Sign in with the email and password the host created for you.
+3. On the next screen, **Sign up** with a name and password — no email needed.
+Then wait for the host to approve your account; once approved, sign in with the same name and password.

 Credentials are stored encrypted in the OS keychain, so you only enter them once per machine.
 To switch to a different project later, click **Use a different project** on the login screen.